 Students seeking teacher certification must meet all requirements outlined in the College of Education section of the catalog.
-Admission requirements include completion of a minimum of 60 semester hours (including current enrollment) with a 2.5 or better overall GPA and college-level skills in reading, oral and written communication, critical thinking, and mathematics.
-To be recommended for certification, graduates must maintain a 2.5 or better overall GPA and also a 2.5 or better GPA in all professional education courses and in the teaching field.
+Admission requirements include completion of a minimum of 60 semester hours (including current enrollment) with a 2.75 or better overall GPA and college-level skills in reading, oral and written communication, critical thinking, and mathematics.
+To be recommended for certification, graduates must maintain a 2.75 or better overall GPA and also a 2.75 or better GPA in all professional education courses and in the teaching field.
 In addition, graduates must achieve a satisfactory level of performance on the appropriate examinations prescribed by the State Board for Educator Certification.

 Students also may earn the Family and Consumer Sciences Composite Certificate as part of a major in human development and family studies.
 A Specialized Family and Consumer Sciences Certificate in Hospitality, Nutrition, and Food Sciences is available as part of a major in nutrition or in restaurant, hotel, and institutional management.
 For more information, see the catalog sections for the Department of Human Development and Family Studies and the Department of Nutrition, Hospitality, and Retailing.

-All teacher certification programs at Texas Tech are accredited by the
+All teacher certification programs at Texas Tech University are accredited by the

 Course descriptions for the college's various specializations can be found within the catalog information for each department.
 Those courses with a HUSC prefix that are common to many disciplines within the college can be accessed by clicking on the link below.